 As much as I love exploring search engines, and how they tick, sometimes its good to get away from behind the monitor, and go exploring outdoors.

-The most fascinating sight at the Museum were a couple of devices known locally as “Hornet’s Balls.”
+The most fascinating sight at the Museum was a couple of devices known locally as “Hornet’s Balls.”

-Toward the end of the Civil War, Union troops destroyed a number of gold mines to try to damage the South’s economy.
+Toward the end of the Civil War, Union troops destroyed many gold mines to try to damage the South’s economy.
 During World War II, many mines were shut down so that labor could be focused upon the war effort.

 There’s probably a lesson to be learned about how an industry can be tugged at by outside forces.
-According to a document (pdf) from the Virginia Division of Mineral Resources, gold production in the US has been increasing since the 70s and 80s after a number of innovations in gold extraction were developed that makes it easier to process ore at lower costs.
+According to a document (pdf) from the Virginia Division of Mineral Resources, gold production in the US has been increasing since the 70s and 80s after several innovations in gold extraction were developed that makes it easier to process ore at lower costs.

 I don’t know if that means that gold mining might return to Virginia someday, though I’d love to see one of these hornet’s balls in action.